 Settling on the sunny shores of the Gold Coast (via Auckland, New Zealand), hard rockers These Four Walls have gripped a significant following since their inception, sharing stages along the way with everyone from Disturbed, Nickelback, Trivium as well as local legends Karnivool and The Butterfly Effect.
 And with two albums lodged firmly in their rockin' pockets, there's a tantalising sense of vigor with each new release this quartet unveil, and their latest track Fire Away follows suit with crushing textures, mighty melodics and an undeniable sense of polished intensity impossible to resist.

 A band firmly dedicated to finding the positives and growth in the world around them, Fire Away sharply wields military rhythmics beneath a whirlwind of thunderous ebbs and flows as frontman Steve Gibb's powerful vocals clutch you with the song's title and warcry, urging you into a bombastic barrel of heavy bliss.
-But as with most creations, this soaring tune wasn't always in its final state, as guitarist Gray Vickers explains:
+But as with most creations, this soaring tune wasn't always in its final state:

 With a radio premiere last night for Fire Away on MMM Hard N Heavy's Down Under and a hometown Single Release Party at Woolly Mammoth Mane Stage on Saturday December 7th, These Four Walls are poised to bash down the walls with their latest endeavour, and it's certainly going to be exciting times ahead for 2020 from this lot - stay tuned!